Financial Responsibilities Of Guardians In New Jersey

 When preparing for divorce, you probably have questions about how this decision will impact you and your family’s future.
 What is the best way to divide time with our children?
-How will it be possible to take the income used to support one household to now provide for two?
+How will it be possible to take the income used to support one household and now provide for two?

 You need a divorce lawyer who has your goals and desired outcomes at the forefront of every decision.